duckduckgo/zeroclickinfo-goodies/share/goodie/readline_cheat_sheet/README.txt

 fetch.sh downloads the cheat sheet data from
     https://github.com/kablamo/readline-cheat-sheet

-parser.pl parses the html retrieved by fetch.sh and generates vim_cheat_sheet.html and vim_cheat_sheet.txt which are used by DDG::Goodie::ReadlineCheatSheet.
+parse.pl parses the html retrieved by fetch.sh and generates vim_cheat_sheet.html and vim_cheat_sheet.txt which are used by DDG::Goodie::ReadlineCheatSheet.